dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 excels when or only when there is poor distribution and dispersion.
 These systems are very difficult to root out, because like the [Furyans of Riddick](http://riddick.wikia.com/wiki/Furyans), those who have the knowledge gain power upon its near demise.
-Therefore the information economics of these systems can create incentives to perpetuate the system when it's on its last legs.
+Therefore, the information economics of these systems can create incentives to perpetuate the system when it's on its last legs.